Is Russia the promised land for France’s far right?

 Rejection of the multipolar world

 In fact, support for Russia runs through all of these far-right extremist groups, from the Jewish Defense League to Égalité & Réconciliation, Alain Soral’s radical anti-Zionist movement.
-Indeed, after Alain Soral broke with the National Front in 2009, his group’s first independent action was a pro-Putin demonstration.
+In fact, after Alain Soral broke with the National Front in 2009, his group’s first independent action was a pro-Putin demonstration.

 Both the LDJ and Alain Soral have viewed Vladimir Putin as a geopolitical ally.
-This is only seemingly contradictory, as this entire dynamic is rooted in the desire to reshape the world order by creating a multipolar world with more sovereign nations, a society that is less multicultural and postmodern, and an economic structure less dictated solely by market forces.
+This is only contradictory on the surface, as this entire dynamic is rooted in the desire to reshape the world order by creating a multipolar world with more sovereign nations, a society that is less multicultural and postmodern, and an economic structure less dictated by market forces alone.

-Yet these are ideas that strike at the very heart of the far right’s ideology.
+However, these are ideas that strike at the very ideological core of the far right.

 Russia, a bulwark against multiculturalism

-In response to the globalization of the world—which they reject—right-wing extremists therefore rationally advocate for the globalization of politics.
-After a period in which, from the fall of the Third Reich to the war in the former Yugoslavia, European far-right groups had reorganized themselves withinthe transatlantic sphere, their focus shifted toward Moscow.
+In response to the global transnationalization they reject, right-wing extremists therefore rationally advocate for the transnationalization of politics.
+After a period—from the fall of the Third Reich to the war in the former Yugoslavia—during which European far-right groups had reorganized themselves withinthe transatlantic sphere, their focus has shifted toward Moscow.

-In particular, it was following the Kosovo War in 1999 that arguments began to spread within the French far right portraying Islamism as a tool in a U.S. conspiracy to secure its dominance.
+In particular, it was following the Kosovo War in 1999 that arguments began to spread within France’s far-right circles portraying Islamism as a tool in a U.S. plot to secure its dominance.

 For more information: